 You probably want a fast, simple solution to improve your shower experience and eliminate these irritating effects.
 That’s why many people turn to shower water filters — but the results might not be all that you’re hoping for.

 Shower water filters come in a variety of sizes and styles; all fit directly onto your showerhead.
-These DIY solutions can:
+These DIY solutions can help:

-However, shower filters have their limits when it comes to chlorine issues.
-You’ll need to frequently replace the filter or filter cartridge — usually every six months.
-Even then, the relatively simple design can’t address all contaminants or water quality issues, including hard water.*
+However, shower filters have their limits.
+You’ll need to frequently replace the filter or filter cartridge — usually every three to six months.
+Even then, the relatively simple design can’t address all the water quality issues impacting your shower, including one the of the biggest: hard water.

 Filtering vs. Softening